-We welcome those who think that there is merit in our goal - to understand how people can use their knowledge for language as quickly and effortlessly as they walk or breathe - to engage in an extended conversation about how this is possible.
+Clearly, there is much more to be fleshed out, and it is difficult to evaluate our proposal without more elaborate and more extensive modeling.
+But the outline presented here suggests a specific way in which people deploy their linguistic and general knowledge jointly, to understand discourse, and we invite those who think that there is merit in our goal - to understand how people can deploy their knowledge through language as quickly and effortlessly as they walk or breathe - to an extended conversation about how this is possible.